The latest in car loans news

 Why do people use low doc car loans?

-A low doc car loan is simpler to set up in terms of administration and can provide the funds you need to get the vehicle of your choice, subject to the lender’s approval.
-Some car loans are only available if you're buying a new vehicle, although most lenders are content if you want to buy a second-hand car as long as it has been certified as roadworthy.
+Some car loans are only available if you're buying a new vehicle, but many lenders will let you buy a second-hand car as long as it has been certified as roadworthy.

 What are the pros and cons of low doc car loans?